-Historical traffic and toll revenue for the Sawgrass Expressway are shown in Table 14.
+Historical traffic and toll revenue for the Sawgrass Expressway are shown in Table 12.
 The substantial growth rates reflect the intensification of land development in Broward County westward toward the Sawgrass Expressway.
-Similar to the Mainline and the other expansion projects, the increase in both traffic and toll revenue in FY 2012 is due to the continued economic recovery, as well as the toll rate increase that impacted toll revenue during the last week of June 2012.
+Similar to the Mainline and the other expansion projects, the increase in both traffic and toll revenue in FY 2013 is due to the continued economic recovery, as well as the toll rate increase during the last week of June 2012.
 The SunPass® and cash toll rate CPI index adjustment implemented in June 2012 is reflected in the 29.6 percent increase in toll revenue in FY 2013.
 The continued improvement in the economy resulted in nearly five percent traffic growth in FY 2017.
 As previously stated in Section 2.1.6, the combined revenue impact from the cash, SunPass® and TOLL-BY-PLATE® toll rate adjustments in October 2017, and the normal growth, offset by revenue loss prompted by the 15-day toll suspension due to Hurricane Irma, resulted in a net revenue increase of 1.4 percent in FY 2018.
-Revenue in FY 2019 grew over two percent over the previous year due to further increase in traffic and no impact of hurricanes in FY 2019, offset by a delay in billing and collections resulting from the implementation of CCSS.
+Revenue in FY 2019 grew over two percent over the previous year due to further increase in traffic and no impact of hurricanes in FY 2019, offset by a delay in billing and collections resulting from the implementation of the Department's new Centralized Customer Service System (CCSS).

 In FY 2020, Sawgrass Expressway traffic growth was slightly lower than previous years through February 2020, with an approximate growth of one percent for the period July 2019 through February 2020.
 Beginning in March 2020, traffic declined as a result of the COVID-19 pandemic.
-Accordingly, traffic declined over 35 percent for the four month period ended June 2020, heavily contributing to the overall decline in traffic of 12 percent.
+Accordingly, traffic declined over 35 percent for the four-month period ending June 2020, heavily contributing to the overall decline in traffic of 12 percent.
 Revenue declines were not as pronounced due to improvements in billing and collections during FY 2020.
 In the first month of FY 2021, traffic was down 26 percent compared to the previous year.
 During FY 2021, traffic continued to recover from the COVID-19 pandemic and ended the fiscal year down 6.2 percent compared to FY 2020 due to continued COVID-19 impacts to commuter traffic and leisure trips to sports venues and shopping centers along Sawgrass Expressway throughout the fiscal year.
-Correspondingly, FY 2021 revenue decreased 5.6 percent compared to FY 2020.
-Systemwide declines in FY 2020 and FY 2021 SunPass® participation were a result of changing new back office business rules, see Section 3.1.5 for a detailed explanation.
+Correspondingly, FY 2021 revenue decreased 4.8 percent compared to FY 2020.
+In FY 2022, traffic on Sawgrass Expressway increased by 14.3 percent and toll revenue increased by 11.6 percent over the previous year.
+Systemwide declines in SunPass® participation from FY 2020 and FY 2022 were a result of changing new back office business rules, see Section 3.1.5 for a detailed explanation.

-Table 14 Sawgrass Expressway Traffic Transactions and Toll Revenue FY 2012-2021
+Table 12 Sawgrass Expressway Traffic Transactions and Toll Revenue FY 2013-2022